wesleya/elasticsearch-demo/readme.md

 $ sudo iptables -A INPUT -p tcp --dport 80 -j ACCEPT
 // all https connections
 $ sudo iptables -A INPUT -p tcp --dport 443 -j ACCEPT

-// todo: add this after the port number in order to make it ip specific: -s XXX.XXX.XXX.XXX
-// use my work ip address for kibana
-// use the forge server ip address for elasticsearch

 // allow loopback for local host
 $ sudo iptables -I INPUT 1 -i lo -j ACCEPT